dfinity/internet-identity/docs/ii-spec.md

 10. It posts that data to the client application, using `event.source.postMessage` and the types specified in [Client authentication protocol](#client-auth-protocol).

-11. It shows a message indicating that the login is complete.
+11. After receiving the data the client application is expected to close the Internet Identity window / tab.

 ### [Flow: Deleting devices](#_flow_deleting_devices)